jjviana/witty/Readme.md

 ## Getting Started

-To use Codex, you will need an OpenAI API key with access to the Codex models.
-You can request one  [here](https://beta.openai.com/signup).
+To use GPT-3.5, you will need an OpenAI API key.
-As of this writing, Codex is in private beta and requires an invitation to access.

 To use CodeWhisperer, you will be asked the first time you run Witty to log in using your AWS Builder ID and authorize Witty to access CodeWhisperer on your behalf.
-As of this writing, CodeWhisperer is in public beta and can be accessed by anyone with a free AWS Builder account.

 ## Installation